DodgyMurx/startup-cambridge.github.io/index.md

   * Annual competition exclusively for undergraduate and postgraduate students at Anglia Ruskin University

 #### Organised by colleges
-Competitions organisaed by colleges often require one team member to be member of the college.
+Competitions organised by colleges often require one team member to be member of the college.

 * [Hughes Hall Enterprise Award](https://www.hugheshallenterprise.org/the-hughes-hall-enterprise-award.html)
   * One team member must be affiliated with Hughes Hall